spider-rs/spider-clients/javascript/README.md

 ## License

-The SpiderWebAI JavaScript SDK is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
+The Spider Cloud JavaScript SDK is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).